tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Examples

-dwc:country="Eswatini": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:country is bdq:NotEmpty"
+dwc:country="Eswatini": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:country is bdqval:NotEmpty"

-dwc:country="": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="dwc:country is bdq:Empty"
+dwc:country="": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="dwc:country is bdqval:Empty"

 #### Use Cases

-bdq:Spatial-Temporal_Patterns, bdq:Record-Management
+bdqval:Spatial-Temporal_Patterns, bdqval:Record-Management

 #### Notes

-Country is expected to be either bdq:Empty or, ideally, have a value of "High seas" or an agreed equivalent if material comes from the high seas, or from those portions of Antarctica outside of any sovereign nation.
+Country is expected to be either bdqval:Empty or, ideally, have a value of "High seas" or an agreed equivalent if material comes from the high seas, or from those portions of Antarctica outside of any sovereign nation.

 [🠱](#indexes-to-the-tests-non-normative)
 ********************